horaceg/blog/content/posts/bayes.md

 A more precise inference technique is to find the argmax of the posterior, that is the point that maximizes the posterior distribution.
 We call this value the __mode__ of the distribution.

 As with the likelihood, we use the negative logarithm.
-Since $\log ab = \log a + \log b$, we want to minize the sum of the NLL and the negative log-prior.
+Since $\log ab = \log a + \log b$, we want to minimize the sum of the NLL and the negative log-prior.

 Note that the MAP with a uniform prior is the same as MLE since in this case the log-prior is a constant with respect to $\theta$.

 Intuitively, the negative log-prior is a regularization term when we assume a centered random variable.

-In case of a centered Gaussian prior (and a Gaussian likelihood as above), we find exactly the $L^2$ regularization framework, that is the Ridge regression.
+In case of a centered Gaussian prior, we find exactly the $L^2$ regularization framework.
+If the likelihoods is also Gaussian as above, we find the Ridge regression.
 The regularization parameter of the Ridge is then equal to the variance of the prior.

 If you chose instead a Laplace prior, you will find the $L^1$ regularization, i.e. the Lasso regression.

 In our case, we are now not restricted to Lasso or Ridge, we can choose any prior for the MAP as long as we can take its gradient (assuming we are using an algorithmic differentiation framework such as JAX).
+We can also freely pick the likelihood we want.
 How nice !
 We are now only constrained by imagination (and tractable probability distributions).

 The Expectation-maximization (EM) algorithm can also be used to find the MLE or MAP, if for some reason you can't have the gradient.